Jellyfish4654/Jellyfish4654.github.io/docs/docs/java/conditional-statements.md

 ## The Switch Statement

 Switch statements allow you to execute a code block based on the value of a specific expression.
 However, they can only be used with primitive types.
-Instead of writing many if/else if statements, you should use the switch statement.
+Instead of writing many `if/else if statements`, you should use the switch statement.

 ```java
 switch (value) {